Skip to content

 VAT rates to use

-Depending on what you buy or sell, there are several different VAT rates which might apply.
+Depending on what you buy or sell, there are several different VAT rates, which apply.

 • Standard – 23%